 To shut down the dryer, first close the fuel supply valve at the tank or valve along the fuel line.
-If the burner is operating, let the dryer run out of fuel, and it will shut down automatically due to loss of flame.
+If the burners are operating, let the dryer run out of fuel, and it will shutdown automatically due to loss of flame.
 Close the fuel valve at the dryer, and press the dryer power stop button.
 Turn off the safety disconnect handle on the front of the power box, and turn off the main power to the dryer.